ubernostrum/akismet/CONTRIBUTING.rst

-* Please have `nox <https://nox.thea.codes/en/stable/>`_ installed on your computer, and run at least the unit-test suite (``python -m nox -t tests``) before you push your commits to GitHub.
+* Please have `nox <https://nox.thea.codes/en/stable/>`_ installed on your computer, and run at least the unit-test suite (``python -m nox --tag tests``) before you push your commits to GitHub.
 If you can manage it, installing the full set of supported Python versions and running the entire suite (``python -m nox``) is even better.
 Tools like `pyenv <https://github.com/pyenv/pyenv>`_ or ``asdf